How to Protect your equipment from lightning

 (A well designed surge protector should not affect your broadband speed, provided that it is no more than 8 Mbps.
 If your speed is higher, then a surge protector will probably have a significant slowing effect.)

-Once a telephone line surge protector has experienced a surge it should be replaced because it will not be as effective the next time.
+Once a telephone line surge protector has experienced a surge it should be replaced or repaired because it will not be as effective the next time.

 You can also buy mains power strips which include a telephone line surge protector and some form of rudimentary mains surge protection.